Where Civic Ideas Come to Life

 - Location: 1E-108

-- Details: Discover how generative AI can supercharge your productivity in these interactive sessions.
-Whether you're new to AI or already experimenting with various AI tools, these sessions are designed to help you harness the power of natural language prompts to streamline work, spark ideas, and solve challenges.
+- Details: Discover how generative AI can supercharge your productivity in this dynamic, interactive Copilot Demo sessions.
+Whether you're new to AI or already experimenting with various AI tools, these sessions are designed to help you harness the power of natural language prompts to streamline work, spark ideas, and solve real-world challenges.
+Learn how to craft effective prompts using generative AI tools.
+Apply what you learn through demo sessions that simulate real world productivity scenarios.
+Participants of all skill levels are welcome to join us for an engaging afternoon that sparks creativity, collaboration, and innovation with AI.
 In part 1, you’ll learn more about AI, prompting, and tools.
 Sponsored by Microsoft and Centric Consulting.

 - C. Leading Innovation Track: Preparing People for the Future of Work in an AI World (Concurrent)